lexnederbragt/454_transcriptome_snps/instructions.md

 * With low coverage datasets, it is not certain a variant region is represented by all read datasets.
 Therefore, select those SNPS that show coverage from as many samples as possible

 ###Application
-The method is meant to be applicable to any suitable dataset, but was developed for distinguishing sparrows, see the references in the README file.
+The method is meant to be applicable to any suitable dataset, but was developed for distinguishing two sparrow species, see the references in the README file.
 In particular, available were 454 transcriptome data for six samples of house sparrow, *P. domesticus* (`DOM`), and six samples of Spanish sparrows, *P. hispaniolensis* (`HISP`).

 ###Steps
 1 map all cDNA reads from one species to the zebrafinch transcriptome